-refers to: (1) a man-made structure for drainage purposes, or (2) a man-made structure that allows passage over a drainage area and is that part of the structure which is intended to channel flow through the structure and maintain the stability/integrity of the road bed.
-If the culvert structure has a portion above the road surface which is of sufficient height to engage above the wheels of an errant CISS applicable vehicle and redirect it, that part of the structure is considered an Other traffic barrier.
-When the sides of the ditch are approximately of equal height, it makes no difference which side of the ditch was struck; however, if the struck side is substantially higher than the other side, enter Embankment as the object contacted.
-Substantial means that an embankment exists with or without a ditch refers to an impact with the ground.
-Collisions which may be classified using this attribute include (but are not limited to) vehicles which sustain undercarriage damage by (1) straddling the pavement and shoulder and impacting a prominent pavement lip, or (2) free falls or vaults from the road surface to the ground.
+Refers to: (1) a man-made structure for drainage purposes, or (2) a man-made structure that allows passage over a drainage area and is that part of the structure that is intended to channel flow through the structure and maintain the stability/integrity of the road bed.
+If the culvert structure has a portion above the road surface that is of sufficient height to engage above the wheels of an errant CISS applicable vehicle and redirect it, that part of the structure is considered an Other traffic barrier.
+When the sides of the ditch are approximately of equal height, it makes no difference that side of the ditch was struck; however, if the struck side is substantially higher than the other side, enter Embankment as the object contacted.
+Substantial means that an embankment exists with or without a ditch